Mathematics at Weyford Nursery & Primary School

 Teaching of Mathematics follows the National Curriculum and reflects changes introduced in 2014 for Key Stages 1 and 2 and the Curriculum for EYFS.

 In the EYFS, children’s achievements are on-going and are assessed against the Early Learning Goals.
-Levels are no longer used to assess children and instead teachers in KS1 and KS2 will make judgements about the children’s numeracy in relation to age related expectations as set out in the new curriculum.
+Levels are no longer used to assess children and instead teachers in KS1 and KS2 will make judgements about the children’s mathematics in relation to age related expectations as set out in the National Curriculum.
 Assessment for learning is well established throughout the school and the use of questioning, observation and marking will continue to be key parts of formative assessment.
 Statutory assessments take place at the end of Year 2 and Year 6.

 Monitoring & Reporting

-Mathematics is led by the Assistant Headteacher and supported by the Mathematics team, which comprises of teachers from both Key Stages.
+Mathematics is led by Mrs Telford and supported by the Mathematics team, which comprises of teachers from both Key Stages.
 The Mathematics manager works with the governor who has specific responsibility for mathematics and reports on the priorities and progress in mathematics across the school.
 Regular subject updates are made to the Governing body and SLT throughout the year.